EDCD/EDDN/docs/Running-this-software.md

     a2enmod proxy

 #### Apache configuration
+There is an example VirtualHost configuration in `contrib/apache-eddn.conf` which makes the following assumptions:

+  1. The usual Apache default configuration is in place elsewhere.
+  1. The hostname being used - `ServerName`.
+  1. The location of the monitor files - `DocumentRoot`.
+  1. The location of the schema files - `Alias /schemas/ ...`.
+  1. The location of the TLS certificate files - `SSLCertificateFile` and `SSLCertificateKeyFile.

+You should be able to:

+  1. Copy `contrib/apache-eddn.conf` into `/etc/apache/sites-available/`
+   *as an appropriate filename for the hostname you're using*.
+  1. Edit to suit the local situation/setup.  **Remember to ensure the configured log directory exists.**
+  1. Enable the site:

+         a2ensite <filename without trailing .conf>
+         apache2ctl configtest
+         # CHECK THE OUTPUT
+         apache2ctl graceful

 ### Reverse Proxy with nginx
 If you don't yet have nginx installed then start with: